MaksimDzhangirov/backendBankExample/docs/part41-eng.md

 The client will call the server by simply executing an RPC, just like it's calling a local function.

 OK, so now we have a function to create a new server.
-Hovewer, it's not a gRPC server yet.
+However, it's not a gRPC server yet.
 In order to turn it into a gRPC server, we have to use the codes that `protoc` has generated for us in the [previous lecture](part40-eng.md).
 Let's take a